mesgjs/mesgjs/docs/interfaces/@core-etc.md

   * stackType enables inclusion of parameter types in stack traces.
   * Returns a list with the current settings.
 * `(fcheck feature)`
-  * Synopsis: Returns `@t` (true) if feature is ready, `@f` (false) if feature is not ready, or `@u` (undefined) if feature is unknown or has been rejected due to an unloadable module.
+  * Synopsis: Returns `@t` (true) if `feature` is ready, `@f` (false) if it is not ready yet, or `@u` (undefined) if the feature is unknown or has been rejected due to a module loading failure.
 * `(fready mid=@mid feature)`
-  * Synopsis: Marks `feature` ready (but only if the module's id, available as Mesgjs value `@mid`, is associated with the feature, i.e. the feature appears in the module's `featpro` list in the module meta-data).
+  * Synopsis: Marks a `feature` as ready.
+This message can only be sent by the module that is authorized to provide the feature (i.e., the feature appears in the module's `featpro` list in the module metadata).
+The module's unique ID, `@mid`, must be provided as the `mid` named parameter.
-  * Features depend on the presence of module metadata.
+  * Features are dependent on the presence of module metadata.
 * `(fwait feature...)`
-  * Synopsis: Returns a @promise instance that waits for the specified feature(s) to be ready.
-The promise will resolve when all the features are ready, or will reject if any of the features are rejected.
+  * Synopsis: Returns a `@promise` instance that waits for the specified feature(s) to become ready.
+The promise will resolve when all of the features are ready, or will reject if any of them are rejected.
-  * See @promise(then) for additional information about running code or function blocks after a feature becomes ready.
+  * See the `@promise(then)` documentation for more information about running code after a feature becomes ready.
-  * Features depend on the presence of module metadata.
+  * Features are dependent on the presence of module metadata.
+  * The runtime will automatically trigger the loading of any deferred-load modules that are required to provide the requested features. *This is the recommended mechanism for loading deferred modules.*
 * `(get type init=params)`\
 `(+ type init=params)`
   * Synopsis: Returns an object instance of the specified interface type (always returning the same (first) instance for singleton interfaces).